ricardoquesada/unijoysticle2/docs/user_guide.md

 * `set_gamepad_mode  <mode>`: `normal`, `enhanced` or `mouse`
   * `normal`: One gamepad controls just one joystick.
   * `mouse`: Gamepad behaves like a mouse.
 Usefule in Amiga / AtariST
-  * `enhanced`: AKA Dual Stick.
-One gamepad controls both joysticks at the same time.
-Good for games that uses dual stick, like [Commando 2084][commando2084]
+  * `twinstick`: One gamepad controls both joysticks at the same time.
+Good Twin Stick games like [Commando 2084][commando2084]
 * `set_c64_pot_mode`: `3buttons`, `5buttons` or `rumble`
   * `3buttons`: Default mode.
 2nd and 3rd pot buttons are enabled.
   * `5buttons`: In addition to the 2nd and 3rd buttons, it also enables 4th and 5th buttons.
 See [crystalct/5plusbuttonsJoystick] for further info.